Wooden pallets are found highly useful in industries that involve packaging and distributing goods.

 And that’s the reason it’s tempting for many people to think if they can safely burn the pallets in their wood stove burner, or fire pit – to keep their home and backyard warm during winters.

-The good news is – as long as the pallets, lumber, or any other dried scrap wood were not treated you can safely burn them in your fireplaces.
+The good news is – as long as the pallets, lumber, or any other dried scrap wood were not treated with toxic chemicals you can safely burn them in your fireplaces.

 Most of these untreated wood pellets are made of wood waste and are renewable & eco-friendly.